 Don’t despair.
 If you are reading this, it means you have enough awareness to realize that you should test your spiritual practice.

 The way to integrate is by developing a well-rounded, healthy spiritual practice.
 You guessed it, and there are nine elements to this formula.

 Conducting a Spiritual Pathways Test

-It’s only natural to trust the spiritual road we are on and believe in those who give us guidance and instruction.
-It is more important to ensure you are on the right path than to stay on one that’s comfortable.
+It’s only natural to trust our spiritual road and believe in those who give us guidance and instruction.
+It is more important to ensure you are on the right path than to stay on one just because it is comfortable.

 Some religions are harmful.
 They use self-hypnosis and group hypnosis manipulation techniques to program bias and prejudice.
 They justify this to make you believe it is alright to hate and discriminate.
 It makes you think things like genocide and genital mutilation are just fine.
 After all, their imaginary friend endorses it.

 Therefore, it’s good to test your path.
 When you ask the right questions, you determine if someone or some organization uses you.
 A spiritual pathways test will reveal the programming that keeps you their customer.

 Here’s a typical response when someone tells us they have no reason to question others’ beliefs.